Ambaright/ST-554-Project1/README.md

 - Task 2: Amanda Baright
 - Task 3: Michelle Silveira

-Other group notes for this item: Initial proposal for task assignments
+Other group notes for this item: